Annual Fall Reception and Colloquium

 4th Floor, Room 434

-	Online registration is now closed for this event.
-If you have any questions, please contact Hlee Kue at firstname.lastname@example.org.
+Registration is now closed.
+If you wish to register, please contact Hlee Kue at firstname.lastname@example.org.

 Keynote Speaker Kevin R. Kugel